motif-project/docs/App-Register.md

 #### Parameters:
 - `appAddress`: The contract address of your application
-- `AppRegistry`: The address of the BitDSMRegistry contract
+- `AppRegistry`: The address of the App Registry contract

 ```solidity
         AppRegistry(_APP_REGISTRY).deregisterApp(_APP_ADDRESS);